-When a child is accessing an alternative provision, the school remains responsible for the safeguarding of that child.
-It will ensure that the provision has secure and robust safeguarding arrangements in place and meets the needs of the child.
-A member of staff, from school, will regularly visit the provision and meet with the child to hear their voice and ensure regular attendance.
+When a child is accessing an alternative provision, the school will ensure that the provision has secure and robust safeguarding arrangements in place.
+A member of staff, from school, will regularly visit the provision and meet with the child to hear their voice.